Google Maps Scraper - Business Data, Reviews & Leads avatar

 Share

-Extract business data from Google Maps at scale.
-Get names, addresses, phone numbers, websites, ratings, reviews, opening hours, and more for any type of business in any location.
+Extract business data from Google Maps at scale — names, addresses, phone numbers, websites, ratings, reviews, photos, opening hours, amenities, coordinates and more — for any type of business in any location.
+No browser required: the Actor talks to Google Maps' internal endpoints directly over HTTP, so it's fast and cheap.

 Features

-• Ad intelligence (experimental): optionally detect which businesses are actively running ads on Meta (Facebook / Instagram) and Google (Search / YouTube / Display) — a strong buy signal for agencies
+• 📣 Ad intelligence (experimental) — detect which businesses are actively running ads on Meta (Facebook/Instagram) and Google (Search/YouTube/Display), with sample creatives.

 Output